tokio-rs/tokio/tokio-trace/README.md

 periods of time and momentary events within the execution of a program, respectively.

+As a rule of thumb, _spans_ should be used to represent discrete units of work (e.g., a given request's lifetime in a server) or periods of time spent in a given context (e.g., time spent interacting with an instance of an external system, such as a database).
+In contrast, _events_ should be used to represent points in time within a span — a request returned with a given status code, _n_ new items were taken from a queue, and so on.

 `Span`s are constructed using the `span!` macro, and then _entered_ to indicate that some code takes place within the context of that `Span`: